Best Dubai off-plan developers 2026: delivery record, service charge, my Buy/Hold/Avoid map

 3. Meraas – best for the lifestyle-led prime corridor

 What Meraas actually sells is curated lifestyle real estate in supply-constrained corridors – City Walk (Al Wasl strip), Bluewaters (Ain Dubai-adjacent), Port de La Mer (Jumeirah Bay-adjacent), Madinat Jumeirah Living (overlooking Burj Al Arab), Cherrywoods (in Al Furjan).
-Each of these sits in micro-markets where land supply is constrained by master-plan completion, which means the 2026 supply-pile risk does not touch them.
+Each of these sits in micro-markets where land supply is constrained by master-plan completion, which means the 2026 supply-pile risk doesn't touch them.

 Q1 2026: AED 5.8 billion sales value on 713 units – the highest per-unit ticket in the volume table.
 That's prime corridor pricing absorbing prime buyer demand.
 I closed two Meraas units in Q4 2024 (City Walk 1-bed at AED 3.8M, Bluewaters 2-bed at AED 6.2M).
 Both handed over in March 2026 within 60 days of the original RERA date.
 Both are now listing 8–11% above purchase price as resale.